 This March, the IPC-Facultés Libres de Philosophie et de Psychologie celebrates its 50th anniversary with a colloquium in honor the teachers of its own teachers, and inspiration for its pedagogical program, Charles De Koninck and Msgr.
 Maurice Dionne.
-The colloquium will take places from March 12–14, 2020.
+The colloquium will take place from March 12–14, 2020.
 I’ve the honor of being one of the speakers at the conference.
 The presentation’s title and topic are below.

 Charles De Koninck and the Cosmos of the Natural Sciences